Swedish towns innovative solution to London housing crisis

-Like Britain, Sweden has been struggling with a housing shortage in recent decades, with supply stretched by immigration.
+Like Britain, Sweden has been struggling with a housing crisis in recent decades, with supply stretched by immigration.

-However, Swedes have a long tradition of finding solutions to housing pressures not through reports, but through “expos” — exhibitions of new housing settlements designed to reflect the social values of the day.
+However, Swedes have a long tradition of finding solutions to their housing crisis not through reports, but through “expos” — exhibitions of new housing settlements designed to reflect the social values of the day.

 A new community in the southern city of Linköping — which has a population of 153,000 — Vallastaden is the first urban living expo for 16 years.

 It opened to the public and professionals in September last year, with visitors coming in droves to see its narrow streets, diverse homes and landscaping.

 It claims to demonstrate “the future way of building, housing and living”.
 The emphasis is on encouraging individuality and greater social interaction in a socially mixed community, with greener ways of living, communal spaces and buildings and innovative construction techniques.

 This new 20-acre neighbourhood on the fringes, linking Linköping’s sprawling out-of-town university and its city centre, has been built on a greenfield site using innovative planning and procurement rules which give individuals, developers and architects a free hand in what new homes can look like.

 More than 1,000 homes have been built by 40 developers in five years — a much faster rate than most British housebuilders claim is even feasible.
 The results are striking.